ingeniala/heybluekata/Architecture/Business/Reference/ubiquity.md

 ## Location

-Location of the user
+Location of the user.

+**As showing in the seccion [Ubiquity - Motivation mapping](#ubiquity---motivation-mapping), in this case the focus of the defined architecture will be on the real time location management of the police and civilian officers.**

 ## Device

-Device through which the user connects to the platform
+Device through which the user connects to the platform.

+**As showing in the seccion [Ubiquity - Motivation mapping](#ubiquity---motivation-mapping), in this case the focus of the defined architecture will be on the relationship between users and device, to ensure the uniqueness.**

 ## Ubiquity - Motivation mapping